C Container Collection (CCC)

 Parameters

-[in]dstthe initialized destination for the copy of the src map.
+[in]destinationthe initialized destination for the copy of the source map.

 Returns